-In the fall of 2016, the Tennessee College competed for a LEAP 2.0 (Labor Educational Alignment Program) Grant, and as a result, was a recipient of \$951,000.
-The grant was utilized to implement four off-campus Industrial Maintenance sites in Mt.
-Pleasant, Lawrenceburg, Linden, and Waynesboro.
-The sites opened in the Fall of 2017.
+In the fall of 2016, the Tennessee College of Applied competed of a LEAP 2.0 (Labor Education Alignment Program) Grant and as a result was the recipient of a \$951,000 award.
+TCAT Hohenwald had worked with local county governments, officials and industry to determine the immediate needs of the area workforce.
+All of the partners voiced a similar need of "maintenance technicians."
+In response the industry assessment work, in 2017, the LEAP Grant was utilized to implement four off-campus Industrial Maintenance sites in Mt.
+Pleasant, Lawrenceburg, Linden and Waynesboro.